Do I Need to do an HPI Check Before Buying a Car?

 There’s a lot to consider when you buy a new car, and great to see that you have decided to check out this important aspect!
-We don't want to see you getting your fingers burnt and then featuring in the next BBC Consumer programme! 😯 We start by thinking about the type of car, sound system quality, how many cup holders it has, you know, the really important stuff 😉 But there this is one aspect that you really need to pay attention to before making a purchase, you need to do an HPI check.
+We don't want to see you getting your fingers burnt and then featuring in the next BBC Consumer programme! 😯 We start by thinking about the type of car, sound system quality, how many cup holders it has, you know, the really important stuff 😉 But there this is one aspect that you really need to pay attention to is checking the car's history.
+Before making a purchase, you need to do an HPI check.

 Want to learn a little bit more about HPI checks?
 Check out this handy video 👇